vitalit-sib/msviz-ui/README.md

 msviz-ui
 ========

-msviz, the whole purpose visualization app for MSViz
+msviz-ui, the all purpose visualization app for MSViz.

 ## Development
 Prerequisite: node